top of page

 Before amplifiers, there were resonators.
 Resonators take the vibrations of a stringed instrument and make them loud enough to be heard with the rest of the band.

-Please join us as a Resonator today and boost the power of Rhapsody.
+Please join us as a Resonator today and amplify the power of Rhapsody.

 *Several TRP leaders were first introduced to the image of the Sankofa Bird by our community member and friend Dr. Dena Jennings.
 Like many other people of the African Diaspora, Dena includes the image in her life and work as it celebrates the value and impulse to—as she puts it: "go back and get it."